intercity/intercity.io/docs/initial-setup.md

 ## Next steps

 You're now finished with your Intercity instance's setup.
 It's now time to deploy some apps!
-First, use Intercity to [install a cloud server or VPS](/docs/install-server.html).
+First, use Intercity to **[install a cloud server or VPS](/docs/install-server.html)**.
 After your server is set up, you can deploy one or multiple apps.